SageHack/hacklair/content/android-circumvent-net-blocking-with-tor.md

 If that fail try another obfuscation method.
 If they all fail choose "get new bridges" as an obfuscation method and follow instructions.
 Try all the obfuscation methods again.

-## It just doesn't work
+## It doesn't work

 If you've followed the steps and aren't connecting to Tor let me know.
+Contact me.
 I will help you out.

-You can reach me on [Twitter @SageHack](https://twitter.com/SageHack).
-My e-mail and PGP key is displayed on my Twitter header image, if you prefer another method.